tompaz3/swapi-reports/README.md

 Project Reactor use for such simple application is a bit of an overkill, since all data need to be accessed in a blocking manner, anyway.

-Advantages of this application is that it wasn't just another simple CRUD application with Spring Web MVC and was the opportunity to try out some frameworks and design solutions the author doesn't use on a regular basis.

 ## How to use